n1299cb/Impulcifer-Atmos/docs/ARCHITECTURE.md

 - For simple file or directory checks, use the `MeasurementSetupViewModel.file_exists` and `directory_exists` helpers from the view layer.
+- Global processing flags are consolidated in `config.py`.
+Import the `settings` object and adjust its attributes instead of editing scattered constants.

 This document acts as a reference for contributors aiming to keep the MVVM separation intact.